 Year Coordinators are responsible for year groups, with their primary focus on pastoral care of students.
 This may involve counselling or referring students to other services as well as organising reward and whole of year activities including camps and excursions.
 Parents should contact Year Coordinators to discuss issues such as homework for extended absences or progress reports on individual students.

-Our Attendance Officer, Kathrine Jolley, is responsible for monitoring student attendance.
-She is also responsible for promoting options to engage students in our courses and programs to enhance retention and participation.
+Our Attendance Officer, is responsible for monitoring student attendance.
+Other responsibilities include promoting options to engage students in our courses and programs to enhance retention and participation.

-Our College Psychologist, Veronica Kyne, provides academic and personal development counsel and advice to students and can be referred to by parents or staff with parent approval.
+Our College Psychologist provides academic and personal development counsel and advice to students and can be referred to by parents or staff with parent approval.

-Our College Nurse, Lisa Ferguson, is available three days per week.
+Our College Nurse is available three days per week.
 Responsibilities include health promotion programs, early intervention, assessments and referrals.

-Tara Morrison leads our Stars Foundation program for female Indigenous students.
+Stars Foundation is a program for female Indigenous students.
 Stars offers personal development activities and experiences in many different areas, including academic support, personal health and wellbeing, music, drama and dance, art, cooking and nutrition, and exercise and sport.

-Our Chaplain, Monique Govender, supports students through individual counselling and management of a range of special programs at our College.
+Our Chaplain supports students through individual counselling and management of a range of special programs at our College.

-Kiara Morrison is our Follow The Dream Coordinator, and is responsible for assisting Indigenous students with high aspirations through their secondary education.
+Our Follow The Dream Coordinator is responsible for assisting Indigenous students with high aspirations through their secondary education through an after school tutoring program.

-Our Clontarf Academy Director, Blayne Wilson, is responsible for improving the education, discipline, life skills, self-esteem and employment prospects of our Indigenous male students through sport activities.
+Our Clontarf Academy Director is responsible for improving the education, discipline, life skills, self-esteem and employment prospects of our Indigenous male students through sport activities.